 To place this object between two existing objects, follow these instructions.

-Replace an Intermediate Timer Event Object with a Different Intermediate Request Event Object
+Replace an Intermediate Timer Event Object with a Different Object

-After an Intermediate Timer Event object is added to a Process model, you may replace it with a different intermediate Request event object:
+After an Intermediate Timer Event object is added to a process model, you may replace it with one of the following:

 Follow these steps to replace an Intermediate Timer Event object with a different Intermediate-type event object: